nilshollenstein/clock/README.md

 This project creates a website that displays the time in seconds, minutes and hours using HTML, CSS and Javascript.
 It is the time of the place that your device thinks that you are in.

 Functions

--It will always fit on your screen, no matter which device -It shows the time in seconds, minutes and hours
+1. It will always fit on your screen, no matter which device
+2. It shows the time in seconds, minutes and hours

 How to use it